SpotlightKid/micropython-stm-lib/mrequests/README.md

 ## Reference

-The main function provided by `mrequests` is `requests`, which takes an HTTP method and a URL as positional arguments and several optional keyword arguments and returns a `Response` object:
+The main function provided by `mrequests` is `request`, which takes an HTTP method and a URL as positional arguments and several optional keyword arguments and returns a `Response` object: